Qhayiya29-coder/garden_app/README.md

 # 🌱 Garden Advice Application

-A Python application that provides month-specific and season-specific gardening advice based on the current date, with support for both Northern and Southern hemispheres.
+A simple Python application that provides gardening advice based on the month/season you specify.

 ## Features

-- 📅 **Month-specific advice**: Get tailored gardening tips for all 12 months
+- 📅 **Month-based advice**: Enter any month and get season-specific gardening tips
-- 🍂 **Season-specific tips**: Receive advice based on the current season
+- 🍂 **Season detection**: Automatically determines the season from the month
-- 🌍 **Hemisphere support**: Works for both Northern and Southern hemispheres
-- ✅ **Error handling**: Comprehensive validation and error handling
-- 📚 **Well documented**: Full docstrings and inline comments
-- 🎨 **Formatted output**: Beautiful console output with emojis and borders
+- ✅ **Simple and easy to use**: Just run the script and enter a month

 ## Requirements

 - Python 3.6 or higher
-- Standard library only (no external dependencies)
+- No external dependencies (uses only Python standard library)

 ## Installation